nats-io/java-nats-server-runner/README.md

 ### Static Settings

-If you want to run multiple instances of the server, for instance in unit tests, you can do some setup statically to reduce the code in the builders.
-A simple way to do this would be to have a static initializer in base test class or something that is called before all uses.
+If you want to run multiple instances of the server, for instance, in unit tests, you can do some setup statically to reduce the code in the builders.
+A simple way to do this would be to have a static initializer in a base test class or something that is called before all uses.
 There are 3 methods available:

 ```java